leoitcode/leonardo_lara_test/Question_C/README.md

 # How it Works

-Docker-compose starts the orchestration of the containers and start each needed resource and services:
+Docker-compose starts the orchestration of the containers and install any needed resource for the services:

  - Gateway:
 Flask receive a request (query), this query goes to gateway to create a RPC Environment and the services are started: